Posted January 30th, 2014 by & filed under Art Therapy at SWC, Counseling at SWC, Top News, SWC Blog.

 As graduate assistants at Southwestern College we get to do a variety of tasks, depending on our strengths and interests.
 While doing social media and blogging, I came up with the idea last fall to do a series of videos.
 What I realized is that while I was fortunate enough to already be living in…

-Posted January 26th, 2014 by & filed under Top News, SWC Blog, Art Therapy/Counseling at SWC, Featured.
+Posted January 26th, 2014 by & filed under Art Therapy at SWC, Counseling at SWC, Student & Alumni Stories.

 by Amy Hautman Bates